dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 ### **Frame Cropping**

-**Fast mode** is the pattern in which we process frames so that we only add certain areas to the frame queue.
+**Fast mode** is the pattern in which we process frames by cropping them.
 We call this pattern `Fast mode` because it sharply reduces the scan area and results in faster processing speed.
 If the fast mode is enabled, frames will be cropped in four different cropping methods and they will be implemented periodically.

 <div align="center">
     <p><img src="overview/assets/Fast-mode.png" width="70%" alt="Fast-mode"></p>